 Alternatively, if you’re not into possessions you could treat yourself to something new that’s going to give you a different look.
 You could have a brand new look by having a teeth whitening session or have laser eye surgery.
 Or you could even just buy a new lipstick or make-up if your budget is tight.
 Just make sure your something new is something practical that you’re going to enjoy in the long term.

 Mrs L To Be on the Wedding Ideas forum says that her biggest purchase will be her something new.
 “Something new – my wedding dress!”

 Kate Middleton had the ultimate borrowed accessory on her wedding day when the Queen lent her a sparkling vintage diamond tiara.
-While your new in-laws may not have something quite as valuable to lend you, your mother-in-law may be delighted to lend you a vintage accessory or brooch to decorate your bridal bouquet, particularly if she hasn’t had any daughters as brides herself.
+While your new in-laws may not have something quite as valuable to lend you, your mother-in-law may be delighted to lend you a vintage accessory or brooch to decorate your bridal bouquet.

 We think accessories are a great thing to borrow if you can.
 It will make the lender feel that bit closer to you on your big day.

 Another item to borrow is a veil.
 Traditional finger tip or church length veils aren’t particularly inspired by fashion so they’re a good classic item to borrow and you’ll certainly save by doing so.
 Just ask around to see who has a veil tucked away in a box somewhere.